zowe/docs-site/docs/user-guide/apf-authorize-load-library.md

 #>
 ```

-Specify `--security-dry-run` to have the command echo the commands that need to be run without them being executed.
+Specify `--security-dry-run` to have the command echo the commands that need to be run without executing the command.

 ```
   SETPROG APF,ADD,DSNAME=IBMUSER.ZWEV2.SZWEAUTH,SMS